ddavidov/Docs/docs/GettingStarted/importing_exporting.md

 NOTE: The loss indicated here is not just related to element configuration settings that are made available by the pro element but also data that may have been entered into a pro element that add the **Repeatable** functionality where the standard element doesn't offer it (like in the Text/Textarea Pro elements).

 Second - you can just run the export process and you will only get the standard elements which the ZOO exporter is designed to handle.

+##Isn't there ANY better way to Import / Export

+Unfortunately, there isn't presently any better solution for importing/exporting data into/out of ZOO.
+However, we've heard your requests and experienced this limitation ourselves.
+We've got it on our wishlist for a solution at some point in the future.

+Our ideal solution will allow you to import/export without requiring you to 'hack' the core ZOO (or Joomla) code.